Abdul Bari Nadvi: Philosophical Approach and Orientation

 Maulana Nadvi was entirely educated in Muslim seminaries in India and never studied at a (secular/modern) college or university.
 He self-taught Aristotelian logic (and Muslim additions and commentary to it), and was exposed to Muslim critics of Aristotelian logic such as Ibn Taymiyya among others.
 He also learnt Neo-Platonic Muslim philosophy mainly through the works of Mulla Sadra and through the study of Ilm al Kalam (Muslim theology).
 He was also exposed to the basic ideas of Aristotle's philosophy especially his Metaphysics.
 Today, modern philosophy is not taught in Muslim seminaries in India and Pakistan (with some exceptions).
 Nadvi taught himself not only English (with support of his teacher Shibli Nomani who arranged a scholarship for him) but also philosophy purely out of self-interest.

 His writings on philosophy and religion, and especially on topics arising from the interaction between philosophy and religion in the Islamic context were informed by his religious orientation, influenced by Shibli, Thanwi and Madani.
 Two of his books from this period stand out, relating to religion and rationality as well as religion and science.
-He also wrote a chapter on miracles in Shibli Nomani/Sulaiman Nadvi's multiple-volume biography of Muhammad (pbuh) in which he mainly drew on Hume's ideas to establish the rationality or possibility of miracles.
+He also wrote a chapter on miracles in Shibli Nomani/Sulaiman Nadvi's multiple-volume biography of Muhammad in which he mainly drew on Hume's ideas to establish the rationality or possibility of miracles.